 Olive oil is one of the oldest, most celebrated foods on the planet.
 In fact, this culinary staple has been consumed for thousands of years.
-Way back in the day, olive oil was made by either crushing fresh olives underfoot while wearing wooden sandals, with a mortar and pestle, using a stone roller, or in presses with circular millstones.
+Way back in the day, olive oil was made by crushing olives in many ways, most often with stones mills of various types.

-Today, the process has definitely been modernized in several ways, but for the highest quality, most flavorful olive oils (think: extra virgin), it’s still somewhat similar—olives are cleaned and then crushed in a mechanical mill, without the use of heat or chemicals, and the oil is separated from solids in a centrifuge.
+Today, the process has definitely been modernized in several ways, but for the highest quality, most flavorful olive oils (think: extra virgin), it’s still fundamentally the same—olives are cleaned and then crushed in a mechanical mill, without the use of heat or chemicals, and the oil is separated from solids and water (albeit nowadays using a centrifuge).

 This mechanical process preserves many of olive oil’s health benefits: